 Wrapping Up Royalties

-There are so many ways to collect royalties nowadays that it’s important for songwriters and musicians to know how their songs can earn money.
-The music industry can be overwhelming and confusing to new writers (sometimes even to professionals) and having a good system to check your revenue streams is vital.
-Keep track of where your songs are being used, make sure you’re affiliated with your local collection society, and have your publisher or publishing administrator collect your domestic and international mechanical and performance publishing royalties.
+The music industry can be overwhelming and confusing to both new and experienced songwriters.
+Having a system in place to check your revenue streams is vital.
+Be sure to keep track of where your songs are being used, make sure you’re affiliated with your local collection society, and have your publisher or publishing administrator collect your global mechanical and performance publishing royalties.

-When you sign up with Songtrust, you know that you’re covered for royalty collection, and you can see exactly where your royalties are coming from.
-You can be sure that a dedicated team of publishing experts are working hard to provide resources on all the aspects of the music business and ensuring you’re accessing what you’re due.
-Our team is here to support all music professionals who own and control the rights to compositions - from new writers working independently, to established musicians and their representatives.
+When you join Songtrust, you’re covered for royalty collection and can see exactly where your royalties are coming from.
+You can also be sure that a dedicated team of publishing experts are working hard to provide resources on all the aspects of the music business and ensure you’re accessing everything you’re due.

 Take control of your publishing.
 Maximize Songtrust for your songs and business.

 We created this guide to answer a simple question: How do songwriters support themselves?